Simus100/aion-nexus/README.md

 ## Strategic Positioning

-AION NEXUS is a frontier editorial intelligence product.
+ALTAIR NEXUS is a frontier editorial intelligence product.
 It combines automated collection, structured analysis, static publishing, long-form AI-generated reports, persistent archives, SEO-ready public pages, and a branded editorial interface.

 The product vision is simple: turn information overload into an operating surface for strategic awareness.